12th International SedNet Conference, Lille (France), mid 2021

 - Impacts of disturbed sediment continua and mitigation measures?
 Sediment balance / understanding sediment fluxes and budgets on a river basin scale/ HORIZON Europe, land use impact of sustainable sediment management

 - Sediments in the coastal-marine zone management and EU strategies (HORIZON Europe, Blue Growth, etc.)

 - Sustainable Food Production and/or consumption solutions and their effect on sediments and climate change (and vice versa)

 - Sediments in historical and recent mining areas – effects of remedial measures

-A call for papers will be issued early in 2020 – prepare your abstracts and stay tuned!
+A call for papers will be issued in spring 2020 – prepare your abstracts and stay tuned!